refractable/refractable/README.md

 # Hey, I'm Brian 👋

-I'm a Computer Engineering Technology major!
+Currently majoring in Computer Engineering Technology!
 Currently looking for internships.
-Really only made this just in case.
+Really only made this just in case someone feels like reading it.

 ## What I work with currently